autopi-io/documentation/docs/cloud/device_management/jobs.md

 Jobs can be managed via the [AutoPi REST API](https://api.autopi.io/).

 This enables:
-* Automated provisioning
+* Automated provisioning.
-* CI/CD integration
+* CI/CD integration.
-* Bulk job deployment across fleets
+* Bulk job deployment across fleets.

 The Cloud UI and API provide the same functionality.
 You can read more about how to use API here: [Getting started with API](https://docs.autopi.io/getting_started/api/).